Updated February 23, 2021

 Pandemic Recovery Framework for Schools

-The San Mateo County Pandemic Recovery Framework for Schools provides school leaders with the health, education, and legal guidance needed to develop local plans for a safe return to on-campus instruction and learning after campus closures in response to community spread of COVID-19 beginning in March 2020.
+The San Mateo County Pandemic Recovery Framework provides school leaders with the health, education, and legal guidance needed to develop local plans for a safe return to on-campus instruction and learning.
+All schools that seek to return to in-person instruction must follow the guidance of the PRF.

 - Pandemic Recovery Framework for Schools.
 Please note: As conditions and public health orders change, the content and guidance in this framework may change as well.